dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 * Solution2 is slightly more complex.
 It uses the WDL standard library function `basename()` and uses a parameterized docker_image instead of a hardcoded one.

-The main differences is that solution 2 will name the output file based on the name of the input file, whereas solution 2 will name the output file `mini.sam.metrics`.
+The main differences is that solution2 will name the output file based on the name of the input file, whereas solution 2 will name the output file `mini.sam.metrics`.
 This along with the parameterized docker_image name will make it easier to repurpose.
-However, you may want to hardcode the docker image into the descriptor to make things more secure and precisely reproducible.
+However, you may still want to hardcode the docker image into the descriptor to make things more secure and precisely reproducible.

 ## Exercise 3
 For the final exercise we are going to make a workflow that calls two tasks: